hmrc/pillar2-service-guide/source/documentation/set-up.html.md

 The tester should start by creating a [test user](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/api-platform-test-user/1.0).
 The test user response will return a username, password and a *Pillar 2 ID*.
 The Pillar 2 ID must be included in the header of each test request, or an error will be returned.

-The next step is to create a test organisation using the *Create Test Organisation* endpoint on the API OAS page.
+The next step is to create a test organisation using the *Create Test Organisation* endpoint.
 The test organisation can be used for the duration of testing, and should be deleted once a test scenario is completed.
 If the tester does not delete the organisation, it will be deleted within 28 days.

 ## Test Organisation